swadloon-org/swadloon/packages/newrade-website/src/docs/developer-guide/wsl-setup.md

+---
+name: Installing WSL 2 On Windows 10 (Archived)
+---

-# Installing WSL 2 On Windows 10
+# Installing WSL 2 On Windows 10 (Archived)

+> Notice: as of nov 2021 we are not supporting Windows for development

 Guide : https://docs.microsoft.com/en-us/windows/wsl/install-win10